 The WisCon Chronicles, Vol. 3 Carnival of Feminist SF

-edited by Liz Henry (ISBN: 978-1-933500-30-0) A cross section of the diverse conversations happening at WisCon and beyond.
-The WisCon Chronicles, Vol. 2 Provocative Essays on Feminism, Race, Revolution, and the Future edited by L. Timmel Duchamp and Eileen Gunn (ISBN: 978-1-933500-20-1)
+edited by Liz Henry (ISBN: 978-1-933500-30-0)

+A cross section of the diverse conversations happening at WisCon and beyond.

-The WisCon Chronicles, Vol. 1 edited by L. Timmel Duchamp (ISBN: 1-933500-14-X) Supported by a grant from the Society for the Furtherance & Study of Fantasy & Science Fiction [SF3].
+The WisCon Chronicles, Vol. 2

+Provocative Essays on Feminism, Race, Revolution, and the Future

+edited by L. Timmel Duchamp and Eileen Gunn

+(ISBN: 978-1-933500-20-1)

+Remember WisCon 31?
+Wit flashed.
+Sparks flew.
+Eagles carried off the guests of honor.

+The WisCon

+Chronicles, Vol. 1

+edited by L. Timmel Duchamp

+(ISBN: 1-933500-14-X)

-Mary Shelley by Justin Kempton Conversation Pieces Celebrating the Speculations and Visions of the Grand Conversation of Feminist SF The feminist engaged with sf is passionately interested in challenging the way things are, passionately determined to understand how everything works.
+In most cultures, women's space is understood as private space, while public space is coded male.
+WisCon explicitly aims to create a nonseparatist "women's space" that is public.
+A women's space that is also a public space is such a rare occurrence in our world that it feels science fictional -from the Introduction Mary Shelley by Justin Kempton Conversation Pieces Celebrating the Speculations and Visions of the Grand Conversation of Feminist SF The feminist engaged with sf is passionately interested in challenging the way things are, passionately determined to understand how everything works.
 It is my constant sense of our feminist-sf present as a grand conversation that enables me to trace its existence into the past and from there see its trajectory extending into our future.
 A genealogy for feminist sf would not constitute a chart depicting direct lineages but would offer us an ever-shifting, fluid mosaic, the individual tiles of which we will probably only ever partially access.
 What could be more in the spirit of feminist sf than to conceptualize a genealogy that explicitly manifests our own communities across not only space but also time?
 Aqueduct's small paperback series, Conversation Pieces, aims to both document and facilitate the "grand conversation."
 The Conversation Pieces series presents a wide variety of texts, including short fiction (which may not always be sf and may not necessarily even be feminist), essays, speeches, manifestoes, poetry, interviews, correspondence, and group discussions.
 Many of the texts are reprinted material, but many are new, too.
 The grand conversation reaches at least as far back as Mary Shelley and extends, in our speculations and visions, into the continually created future.
 In Jonathan Goldberg's words, "To look forward to the history that will be, one must look at and retell the history that has been told."
 And that is what Conversation Pieces is all about.
 L. Timmel Duchamp Jonathan Goldberg, "The History That Will Be" in Louise Fradenburg and Carla Freccero, eds., Premodern Sexualities (New York and London: Routledge, 1996) Save on a Conversation Pieces Series Subscription 10 volumes for \$90 (available for USA shipments only) Any 10 volumes - those already published and/or new ones as they arrive, hot off the press.
 Questions?
 Contact us at info@aqueductpress.com How to subscribe: